Write the Funding Request Section of Your Business Plan

 - Business heir, if there exists.

 You might have provided some financial information in the financial section.
 But, you have to add some figures here anyway.
-Not only will make it contextual but even easier to have a clear picture in one place.
+Not only will it be contextual but easier to have a clear picture in one place.

 Here are some financial details that you will have to include in this section: